Proposal Prep Systems for Federal Funding

 - NASA solicits research through the release of various research announcements in a wide range of science and technology disciplines.
 Researchers can help NASA achieve national research objectives by submitting research proposals and conducting awarded research.
 This site facilitates the search for NASA research opportunities.

 - Space Telescope Grants Management System (STGMS): This site has instructions for downloading and installing the STGMS application.
-For submissions, have your departmental administrator contact the appropriate grants and contracts officer in the Office of Research.
+For submissions, have your departmental administrator contact the appropriate OSP Contracting Officer.
 The principal investigator/departmental administrator prepares the proposal.
 OSP then reviews and submits the proposal.
 OSP must initiate accounts.